 Dad reached over to the dresser next to the rocking chair and opened the door to the top part where there were a bunch of books next to each other the same way the books on his shelves were in his office in the basement.
 He pulled books out with one hand and put each on top of the other on his other hand.
 He brought them over to my bed and laid them out on my blanket.
 Then he picked up the rocking chair and put it next to my bed.
 He sat back down on it so we could both look at the books at the same time.

 I looked at all the books with their words and pictures on the front and counted six of them.
-The words all started with the “Tom” word, which I recognized from the Tom Sawyer book.
-When mom used to read to me she would point out each word when she said it, so I recognized some of the other small words, like “and”, “his”, “in” and “on”.
+The words all started with the “Tom” word, which I knew from the Tom Sawyer book.
+When mom used to read to me she would point out each word when she said it, so I knew some of the other small words, like “and”, “his”, “in” and “on”.

 “Let’s see what you have”, Dad said, pointing at each book as he read the name.
 “Tom Swift and his Jetmarine.”